ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 This has often proven to work well, as LLMs are good at reading large amounts of documentation, extracting the important parts, and relaying them to the reader.
 We did not consider this as co-authorship, since the actual code from an LLM was not used.

-Whenever we did co-author an LLM, the commit was annotated with a `Co-authored-by: ChatGPT <chatgpt@openai.com>` footer in the git commit.
+Whenever we did co-author an LLM, authorship was was attributed to the LLM eg. with a `Co-authored-by: ChatGPT <chatgpt@openai.com>` footer in the git commit.
-This was done when code generated by an LLM was used, either verbatim, or as inspiration.
+This was done when code generated by an LLM was used verbatim.
 This had some success, however, often the code was not quite right, or simply did not work, which can be seen in [#d2a073e](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/d2a073e1b1b22661ef77443b8743a16f81169be4), [#899ca30](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/899ca304d89c7574a789b97d656ba86e1622cc49), and [#270892b](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/270892b2ba79b96ab14c91c1fa4aa3ca2b563090) where 3 LLM generated workflows were reverted as they did not work correctly.